User Guide

 Advanced Typography

-Fine-tune your reading experience under Settings > Text & Typography:
+Fine-tune your reading experience under Settings > Appearance > Typography:

 - Line height — adjust spacing between lines (1.2× to 2.4×).